jivebiscuit/jivebiscuit.github.io/docs/sop/aus-sop.md

 ### 2-2.
 Flight Data / Clearance Delivery
 #### 2-2-1.
 Duties
 1. Assign the departure runway that most closely aligns with an aircraft’s initial direction of flight.
 2. FD/CD must inform GC and LC of all air traffic management initiatives and associated information.
-Flight strips shall be marked in accordance with the ZHU General Control SOP.
+Flight strips shall be marked in accordance with the [ZHU General Control SOP 3-2](../sop/general-control-sop.md#3-2-strip-marking).
 3. FD/CD shall post and update the ATIS
-4. Flight strip marking shall be completed in accordance with the ZHU General Control SOP.
+4. Flight strip marking shall be completed in accordance with the [ZHU General Control SOP 3-2](../sop/general-control-sop.md#3-2-strip-marking).

 #### 2-2-2.
 IFR Aircraft
 1. Route IFR aircraft in order of preference listed: